-The San Diego World Affairs Council (SDWAC) was founded in 1954 and has served the region with distinction ever since.
-The San Diego World Affairs Council is a member of the World Affairs Councils of America, the largest international affairs non-profit organization in the United States.
-Our Council serves the entire county of San Diego, with a dedicated branch specifically serving North County residents.
+SDWAC was founded in 1954 and has served the region with distinction ever since.
+The Council is a member of the World Affairs Councils of America (WACA), the largest and oldest international affairs non-profit organization in the United States.
+Our Council serves the County of San Diego, with a dedicated branch specifically serving North County residents.
 Thanks to support from members like you, we continue to support San Diego's growing role as a global center for tourism, trade, and culture.

 We provide members with special access to numerous services and events including: